 - Comment on authority blogs regularly

-- Do an “expert roundup” post that includes them (then email them)
+- Do an “expert roundup” post that includes facts about experts

 Paid VS Free Traffic

 You can run your entire business without ever paying for any traffic.
-However, most people go that route, so there are crazy opportunities in the realm of PPC (Pay Per Click).
 The trouble with PPC is that it costs money to make mistakes.
 If you drive traffic to a page on your website for just $0.50 per click and you get 1,000 clicks, that'll cost you $500!

 What that means is you'd better be sure that the page you send clicks to can convert to sales and earn you a net profit. $100 in paid traffic that creates $200 in sales is a profit of $100, so you did a good job if that's the case.